 Mrs. Christy Parker

 School nursing is a specialized practice of professional nursing that advances the well-being, academic success and life-long achievement and health of students.
 School nurses facilitate health services such as immunizations, communicable disease control, vision and hearing screening, and follow-up, health assessments and referrals, and health counseling and information for students and families.
 School nurses actively collaborate with school personnel, students and parents to create health plans and to administer medication.

 The military family and youth liaison (MFYL) acts as a communication link between the installation and the school district in order to ease the transition for the military students.
 The MFYL coordinates and supports efforts to: assess needs, build awareness of resources, and connect those with needs to supportive solutions.

-Joseph Peek, CCS Military Family & Youth Liaison
+Howard Lattimore, CCS Military Family & Youth Liaison